 Based on my experience, Betterment one-ups the typical adviser who asks about financial goals and simply waits for a response.
 Such one-on-one situations have made me feel awkward: if I have not yet nailed down my retirement plans, then I must be shortsighted; or if I share dreams of traveling the world, then I may be viewed as careless or unrealistic.

 Fortunately, Betterment suggests goals that seem reasonable (in terms of age, years until retirement, and annual income).
 For example, Betterment offered the following goals along with suggested dollar amounts to me: safety net; retirement funds (held in both retirement and regular accounts); and general investing.
 These goals are aligned with my way of thinking: I definitely want to have money saved for emergency purposes, retirement, and anything else that I happen to need or want along the way.

 I can choose one of the goals that Betterment suggests or create one or more of my own goals.
 For example, if I want to save for a cruise to Antarctica, then I enter its expected cost and my timeline for saving.
-Similarly, I may save for a house down payment in five years.
+Similarly, I can set a goal for buying a car with cash in seven years.

 Stock ETFs and Bond ETFs

 My money is invested in a diversified global portfolio of ETFs.
 Assets are allocated among stock and bond ETFs with the intention of achieving highest expected returns at chosen risk levels (considering potential downsides along with volatility) based on the time horizon of each goal.

 These funds (and/or others like them) inside of my account: